keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 * Produce "fizz" when `x` is divisible by `3`
 * Produce "buzz" when `x` is divisible by `5`
 * Produce "fizzbuzz" when `x` is divisible by both `3` and `5`
-* Produce `x` as a `String` otherwise
+* Produce `x` printed as a `String` otherwise

 At no point is `fizzBuzz` burdened by the effects of the context it executes against.
 Given a `Functor` instance for them, it's usable against `IO[Int]` and `Future[Int]` as well!

-### Functors are universal
+### Why do so many objects define `map`?

-You might be thinking that lists and arrays in the wild already have a `map` operation available. `Promise`s in JavaScript also have their own `map` operation named [`then`][].
-You've been using functors for a while and never realized!
+You might be thinking that this functor pattern is superfluous, or even that the concept itself has dubious value.
+Lists and arrays in the wild already have a `map` operation available after all, and they don't necessarily require special knowledge in order to use them.
+Yet the pattern of a `map` operation exists in many places: `Promise`s in JavaScript for example have their own `map` operation named [`then`][].

-Functors as a formal abstraction API, such as in the Scala `Functor` typeclass, find their strongest use in cases where the concrete type of the context is unimportant.
-However, you might observe that the _shape_ of functors appears in many places without being _called_ a functor.
-Using `map` on a list conceptually performs the same operation as on both arrays and `Promise`s.
-Other structures defining `map` operations may be functors because _functors arise from settings where stuff exists under some circumstances_.

-#### Composition of functional effects
+But think for a moment: This means you've been using functors for a while and never realized!

 That so many functors appear in the wild is no coincidence.
+Functors appear anywhere stuff exists under some circumstances, and most frequently that is concretely realized in collections such as lists.
+The existence of `Promise` with its `next` operation in JavaScript demonstrates that the pattern appears in a very general manner.
+Functors as a formal abstraction API, such as in the `Functor` typeclass defined above, find their strongest use in cases where the concrete type of the context is unimportant.
+However, the _structure_ of functors appears in many places without being _called_ a functor, which implies a certain universal quality of functors as a pattern.

-Functors even have a [formal definition][] within the higher math of [category theory][].
-This definition can be applied to any structures that have the shape of a functor to assert that they behave as functors.
+Curiously, this pattern manifests as a [formal definition][] within the higher math of [category theory][], which gives functors a particular property: they can be mathematically proven.

-In order to be a functor, a context defining a `map` function must satisfy two laws:
+In order to be a functor, a context defining a `map` operation must satisfy the two **functor laws**:

 1. Preservation of identity functions:

     ```scala
-    context.map(id) == id(context)
+    context.map(identity) == identity(context)
     ```

 2. Preservation of function composition:

     ```scala
-    context.map(g ∘ f) == context.map(f).map(g)
+    context.map(g compose f) == context.map(f).map(g)
     ```

 Here are the two laws applied against Scala's builtin `List` type, which defines its own `map` operation: